 Step-by-Step: Study Abroad Approval Process

 In order to qualify for study abroad, students must have at least sophomore status, maintain a GPA of 2.5, and complete two regular semesters at Trinity.
-To begin the study abroad approval process, students must schedule an appointment with the Office of Career Services and Experiential Learning to discuss the proposed program.
+To begin the study abroad approval process, students are encourage to visit our office during walk-in hours to discuss the proposed program.

 After meeting with Career Services, the study abroad approval process includes the following components: